 ◘ Fig. A-7 Global seasonal distribution of precipitation (in cm/month) comparing January (top), July (middle), and year (bottom) (source: NASA 2011; http://is.gd/h916at).

-◘ Fig. A-8 Climate diagrams Cherrapunji in India and Iquique in Chile: One of the wettest and one of the driest climate stations.
+◘ Fig. A-8 Climate diagrams Cherrapunji in India and Iquique in Chile: One of the wettest and one of the driest climate stations (note that monthly precipitation data above 100mm are compressed by a factor of 10).

 Beyond the FC, there is a fraction of soil water that is very tightly bound to the soil particles by adsorption forces (by electrostatic, as well as absorption and cohesion forces) in the very small pore spaces.
 These fractions are not accessible to plant roots.
 If a soil contains only these tightly bound fractions of water, it is called a "permanent wilting point" (PWP), (► Fig. A-10).
-In particularly fine-grained clay soils, the water content may be more than 20%, yet none of it is available to the plant root because of the fine-grained nature of the soil.
-Accordingly, the water tension (water potential, cm water column, as log pF; 10) of a large water content is particularly high.
+In particularly fine-grained clay soils, the total water content may be more than 20%, yet none of it is available to the plant root because of the fine-grained nature of the soil.
+Accordingly, the water tension (water potential, cm water column, as log pF) of a large water content is particularly high.
 The PWP is on average slightly above pF = 4 (=104 cm water column), but is variable.

 However, the water availability limit is not the same for all plants.
 Xerophytes and halophytes, which can develop very high suction forces through their roots, are quite capable of still absorbing some water, which means that the permanent wilting point is different for different types of plants.